rust-lang/blog.rust-lang.org/posts/2024-09-05-impl-trait-capture-rules.md

 author: Niko Matsakis
 team: the language team <https://www.rust-lang.org/governance/teams/lang>
 ---
-This blog post describes some small but significant changes with (return-position) `impl Trait` that are coming in Rust 2024.
-The goal of these changes is to simplify how `impl Trait` works to better match the most common usage patterns while also giving a flexible syntax that allows users to have full control when needed.
+The default way `impl Trait` works in return position is changing in Rust 2024.
+These changes are meant to simplify `impl Trait` to better match what people want most of the time.
+We're also adding a flexible syntax that gives you full control when you need it.

 ## TL;DR